All Episodes

 So the real shooter can make his escape, you mean?

-I d I I don't know why they're purely for his own ego or no why he's not.
+I don't know why he's not.

-Yeah, well you know we don't know, do we?
+Yeah, well, we don't know, do we?

 But it's very bizarre indeed.

-It's it's just really peculiar.
+It's just really peculiar.

-Um and like like I said, I haven't got any explanations for any of this.
+And like I said, I haven't got any explanations for any of this.

-So the next one was the the mystery sniper on the roof theory, which again is just the theory.
+So the next one was the mystery sniper on the roof theory, which again is just the theory.

-Like we don't know that this guy did this.
+Like, we don't know that this guy did this.

-But you think he'd only be in police?
+You think he'd already be in police?

-Um as you showed earlier.
+As you showed earlier.

-So it's not terrible, but uh like like we've said, we've been over this, so I'll carry on.
+But like we've said, we've been over this, so I'll carry on.

-No, that's illegal, yeah.
+No, that's illegal.

 Right.